darshjasani/BugHound/README.md

 - **Relational Database:** Store error report content in relational tables, accessible via SQL queries.
 - **Search Functionality:** Search for bugs based on multiple fields to facilitate efficient bug tracking.
 - **Data Management:** Manage information related to programs, releases, functional areas, employees, and more.
-- **Security:** Secure access with an authorized user login is required for accessing and managing bug reports.
+- **Security:** Secure access with an authorized user login is required for accessing & managing bug reports.

 ## Technologies Used